 Lenders consider multiple factors in addition to your debt-to-income ratio in evaluating a borrower's ability to qualify for a loan including credit score, employment history, down payment and loan program.
 Lenders also analyze your financial profile to make sure that you have the ability to repay the mortgage you are applying for using the government's Qualified Mortgage (QM) Guidelines.
 The guidelines are designed to ensure that borrowers obtain mortgages that they can afford and pay back over time.
 The Qualified Mortgage guidelines cover items such as a borrower's debt-to-income ratio, maximum mortgage term (30 years) and key loan features (balloon payments and negative amortization when your mortgage balance increases over time are prohibited).

 In the example below we look at a borrower that makes $6,250 in monthly gross income and has $400 in other non-housing monthly debt expenses.
-In the example, we apply a 50% debt-to-income ratio to determine what size loan the borrower can afford.
-The example shows a higher debt-to-income ratio for a mortgage but it is important to highlight that lenders have some discretion over what ratio they apply and certain loan programs apply higher or lower ratios.
-Borrowers should work with their lender upfront to understand the debt-to-income ratio the lender uses as well as the inputs that go into calculating the ratio, especially as it relates to your monthly debt payments.
+We apply a 50% debt-to-income ratio to determine what size loan the borrower can afford.
+The example uses a relatively high debt-to-income ratio and it is important to highlight that lenders have discretion over what ratio they apply and certain loan programs use higher or lower ratios.
+The example also assumes a 3.750% mortgage rate and 30 year fixed rate mortgage.
+A lower debt-to-income ratio, higher interest rate or shorter mortgage length reduces what size loan the borrower in this example can afford.